OWASP/owasp-mastg/tests-beta/android/MASVS-AUTH/MASTG-TEST-0x17.md

 ## Evaluation

-The test case fails if the app does not use the key and simply checks if the user authenticated.
+The test case fails if the app only checks whether the key is unlocked without performing actual cryptographic operations, such as decrypting or verifying sensitive data.

+## Mitigation

+Ensure that the app uses the key to decrypt local storage or validate data from a remote source after the user has authenticated.